Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Related Work

-Self Organizing Map (SOM) \cite{kohonen1982self} and its variants are arguably the only dimensionality reduction methods that retain a parametric graph on the input space to approximate the input data distribution locally.
-SOMs obtain the graph by vector encoding, i.e., SOMs partition the input space into Voronoi regions by mapping each input to the closest element in a set of representative vectors called Coding Vectors.
-These Coding Vectors, now representing the centroids of the voronoi regions, are mapped onto a low-dimensional (typically 2 or 3) uniform output grid.
-Such a uniform (or regular) grid can have either a square, triangular or hexagonal topology of locally connected output vectors.
-The topology preservation of SOMs is achieved by moving the set of coding vectors in the input space such that the coding vectors corresponding to neighbors in the low-dimensional output grid are placed close together.
+Self-Organizing Map (SOM) \cite{kohonen1982self} and its variants are arguably the only dimensionality reduction methods that retain an adjustable parametric graph on the input space to approximate the input data distribution locally.
+SOMs obtain the graph by vector encoding or vector quantization, i.e., SOMs partition the input space into Voronoi regions by mapping each input to the closest element in a set of representative vectors called coding vectors.
+The coding vectors, now representing the centroids of the Voronoi regions, are then mapped onto a low-dimensional uniform output grid.
+In practice, SOM implementations often use a 2 or 3-dimensional uniform grid, that has either a square, a triangular or a hexagonal topology for the locally connected output vectors.
+The topology preservation of SOMs is achieved by moving the coding vectors in the input space such that the coding vectors corresponding to neighbors in the low-dimensional output grid are placed close together.